Review: Chase Sapphire Preferred Card

 Earning Rates

-The earning rates are not fantastic on this card, but it’s OK for every day while you get your relationship with Chase and your US credit score up and running.
-There are four different bonus categories for spending which are:
+The earning rates are not fantastic on this card, but it’s OK for everyday use while you get your relationship with Chase and your US credit score up and running.
+There are three different bonus categories for spending, which are:

 Annual Fee